-The IIMS is a certifying authority licensed under contract by the UK Maritime & Coastguard Agency to examine and codes vessels up to 24 metres that are used for commercial purposes.
+The IIMS is a Certifying Authority licensed under contract by the UK Maritime & Coastguard Agency to examine and code vessels up to 24 metres that are used for commercial purposes.
 The committee is chaired by Fraser Noble.
 Twice yearly training is arranged for coding examiners.

-Under the chairmanship of John Excell, the group promotes improved standards for the survey of superyachts, yachts and small craft within the Institute Code of Practice by offering regular and detailed training events, both in face to face and online seminar formats.
+The group promotes improved standards for the survey of superyachts, yachts and small craft within the Institute’s Code of Practice by offering regular and detailed training events, both by face-to-face and online seminar formats.

-The group meets five or six times a year to share best practice and to pick up new skills.
+The group aims to meet four times a year to share best practice and to pick up new skills.